Watzit/Curse-of-Strahd/Barovia/Locations/Castle Ravenloft/Main Floor.md

 Oil lamps illuminate this long, rectangular chamber with oak-paneled walls.
 Stained, yellowed lace hangs neatly from eight canopied beds.
 The figure of a woman moves lithely about the room, dusting furniture and humming quietly.
 Around her pale, slender neck is a gold necklace with a ruby pendant.

-The maid, Helga Ruvak, is a vampire spawn who claims to be the daughter of the village bootmaker, kid­ napped and forced into service by Strahd.
+The maid, Helga Ruvak, is a vampire spawn who claims to be the daughter of the village bootmaker, kid­ napped and forced into service by [[Strahd]].
 She pleads, on her hands and knees if necessary, to be saved from this awful place.

 Helga will join the party if the characters ask her along.
 She intends to attack the characters but does so onlyifshesensesanopportunityth_ atdoesn'tinvolve having to fight the entire party. �be also attacks if com- mandedtodosobyStrahd. . __ _ .